| Status: | Active, open to new members |

 Departing Glastonbury Market Cross at 10am for a thirty-something mile ride with a couple of stops on the way round.

-Thursday, 14th May - Somerton Circle, 30 miles, led by Charlie
+Thursday, 28th May - Somerton Circle, 30 miles, led by Charlie TICK

 Thursday, 9th July - Eden Adventure, 33 miles, led by Lyn

-Thursday, 6th August - Reserved as the first or second day of two-day Somerset Circle for Cyclists, led by Ian.
-Details to follow.
+Thursday, 6th August - First of two-day Somerset Circle for Cyclists, 90-mile round trip, led by Ian,

 Thursday 3rd September - Harry's Cider Barn, 30+miles, led by Lyn